liu-congcong/MetaCAT/Documentation/README.md

 - A set of fasta formatted cluster files `metacat.*.fasta`.

-- `gtdbtk` has been installed and is available in the system PATH.
+- `gtdbtk` is installed and available in the system PATH.

+- Activate the `gtdbtk` environment first if it is installed!

 #### Classify the clusters using GTDB-Tk